 The flyout widget is another method that allows you to nudge subscription.
 This widget is first shown as a small bell icon at the bottom left of the website.
 When clicked on, the flyout widget expands, showing a message that entices the visitor to click on the “Allow” button.
 This button is a fake approval to show the browser prompt to the store visitor.

 When the visitor clicks “Allow” on the browser prompt, the flyout widget changes to show a thank you message.

 As the merchant, you can customize the copy within the flyout widget— the message shown before subscription, the text for the button, as well as the message after subscription.

-While the flyout widget is compact and doesn’t distract visitors while they browse through your store, we highly recommend using the ‘Two-Step Opt-In’.
+While the flyout widget is compact and doesn’t distract visitors while they browse through your store, we highly recommend using the ‘Custom Prompt’.
 This opt-in grabs visitor attention and will bring more subscriptions for your Shopify store.